 - details of your visits to the Site including, but not limited to, cookies, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access; and/or

-Any information you upload into the Site, including pupil data, will be governed by Paragraph 11 (Uploading Data to the Site) and the Data Protection Schedule of the Site Terms and Conditions.
+In our capacity as a data processor, we collect and process any information uploaded into the Site, including pupil data, which is governed by Paragraph 11 (Uploading Data to the Site) and the Data Protection Schedule of the Site Terms and Conditions.

-We will collect your personal information through different methods including:
+We will collect personal information through different methods including:

 - Direct interactions with you by telephone, e-mail, phone or otherwise;